ARCA.VISION

 FedRAMP HighDoD IL5 / IL6NIST SP 800-171CMMC L3

-Air-gapped LoRA fine-tuned on classified-handling guidance.
+Air-gapped persona tuned for classified-handling guidance.
 Recognizes CUI markings, weapons-system telemetry, and cleared-contractor egress patterns.
 Signed by Arca engineering.
+A LoRA variant is on the cartridge roadmap.

 Sovereign AI WardenGovernment · Civilian